karamellpelle/colorized-keys/text/ssh.md

 ## Sign SSH key {#sign-ssh-ssh}

-There are two types of certificates: user and host.
+There are two types of certificates: _user_ and _host_ (`-h`).
 The parameter `-I` specifies an identifier for the signer's key and is used for logging by the server whenever the certificate is used for authentication [^fnote-dmuth].
-A serial number can be specified by the `-z` parameter [^fnote-ssh-serial].
+A serial number can be specified by the `-z` parameter.

 To list a SSH certificate file: